 names a set of links to include in the graph definition even if no weights or bounds are available for them.
-For more information, see "Example 9.1: Articulation Points in a Terrorist Network."
-The array must be numeric, and it must be indexed over a subset of the links of the graph.
+For more information, see "Example 9.1: Articulation Points in a Terrorist Network" on page 452.
+The set must be numeric, and it must be indexed over a subset of the links of the graph.